-BetOnline has posted their odds for both the AL and NL Cy Young Awards and I bet you can’t guess who tops the list in the National League…Clayton Kershaw.
+In early March, BetOnline posted their odds for both the American League and National League Cy Young Awards and I bet you can’t guess who topped the list in the NL…Clayton Kershaw.
 I know, get out of town, right?
-I guess he deserves to be, though.
+I guess he deserved to be, though.

 |Year||AL Winner||Preseason Odds||NL Winner||Preseason Odds|